alacrity-ai/shipwright-survivors/README.md

 - [ ] Add 5 more weapons

 TODOS:
+  - [ ] Some lights still occassionally leak
+  - [ ] ExplosiveLance isn't detonating on enemy death before timeout?

   - [ ] Destroying a ship with more than 1000 blocks causes a sudden framerate drop.
     - [ ] Not able to reproduce, however, we may want to have blocks get destroyed over a series of frames
-  - [ ] Healing Needs to update Block Damage UV in SOA (See applydamagetoblock for how to)
   - [ ] Remove all usages of getShipBlocksView (GC Heavy)

-  - [ ] Remove background canvas (replace all canvas2d backgrounds with webgl2)

   - [ ] Await loading of images (artifacts and ships) in tradepost menu so cursor is on top.